ArinDhawan/BlockHouse-WorkTrial/README.md

 ## Smart Order Router – Cont & Kukanov Backtest

 This my submission for the BlockHouse Work Trial.
 First off all, I want to acknoledge the team @BlockHouse.
-This trial was majorly based on Cont & Kukanov's paper *“Optimal Order Placement in Limit Order Markets.”*, which implements a a backtest for the static Smart Order Routing algorithm (2013).
+This trial was majorly based on Cont & Kukanov's paper *“Optimal Order Placement in Limit Order Markets.”*, which implements a backtest for the static Smart Order Routing algorithm (2013).
 The script evaluates an optimal split of a 5,000-share buy order across multiple venues and benchmarks its performance against different strategies.

 ## 🔍 Approach